Teach Flow your words with the dictionary

 Flow misspelling names, technical terms, or industry jargon?
 The dictionary teaches Flow your vocabulary so it recognizes specialized words and corrects persistent errors automatically.

 The dictionary is a customizable word list that improves Flow's transcription accuracy for your specific vocabulary.
-You can add words Flow should recognize — like names and technical terms — or create replacement rules that automatically fix persistent misspellings.
+Add words Flow should recognize — like names and technical terms — or create replacement rules that automatically fix persistent misspellings.
 Your dictionary syncs across all your devices.

 Use the dictionary when you want to:

-Dictionary entries work in two ways: vocabulary words are sent to the server to improve recognition during transcription, while replacement rules are applied after transcription to fix specific misspellings.
+Dictionary entries work in two ways.
+Vocabulary words improve Flow's recognition of your specialized terms, while replacement rules fix specific misspellings.

-Word boosting: Vocabulary words (without replacements) improve recognition accuracy for uncommon or specialized terms during transcription.
+Word boosting: Vocabulary words improve recognition accuracy for uncommon or specialized terms during transcription.

-Misspelling correction: Replacement rules are applied after transcription to automatically swap one spelling for another.
-The replacement map is also shared with the server during transcription sessions.
+Misspelling correction: Replacement rules automatically swap one spelling for another.

 Cross-device sync: Entries sync automatically between Mac, Windows, iOS, and Android.

-Priority order: Personal dictionary words take precedence over team dictionary words when the same word exists in both.
-Starred words (desktop only) are prioritized over non-starred ones when there are conflicting words or many dictionary items.
+Priority order: On desktop, personal dictionary words take precedence over team dictionary words when the same word exists in both.
+Starred words are pinned to the top of your dictionary list (desktop only).

 Add both singular and plural forms of terms (e.g., "API" and "APIs").